-Numerical simulation of evolution of a cluster of a finite number of gravitating bodies has been accomplished in the scope of classical mechanics taking into account accretion.
-The goal of the study was to reveal the basic characteristic phases of the intra-cluster distribution of material bodies.
-In solving the problem, the possibility of interbody collisions was taken into account.
-The collisions were assumed to be absolutely inelastic.
-Non-gravitational forces external with respect to the body cluster in question were ignored.
+Numerical simulation of evolution of a cluster of a finite number of gravitating bodies interacting only by their intrinsic gravity has been carried out.
+The goal of the study was to reveal the main characteristic phases of the spatial distribution of material bodies constituting the cluster.
+In solving the problem, the possibility of interbody collisions was taken into account, the collisions being assumed to be absolutely inelastic.
+Forces external to the body cluster under consideration were ignored.
 Among all the internal force factors acting within the cluster, only the gravitational interaction was taken into account.
 The total mass of all the gravitating bodies of the cluster was assumed to remain constant during the entire evolution.
 The Cauchy problem with natural initial conditions was considered.
-To check the process of solution, the so-called "rotation curve" was used which presents a current radial distribution of orbital velocities of the cluster bodies.
-The issues of defining natural initial characteristics of the cluster bodies were touched upon.
-The numerical analysis showed that the characteristic shape of the "rotation curves" of stars of some galaxies depends only on the current configuration of the material body orbits.
-The "rotation curve" plateau characterizes the current redistribution phase of the intra-cluster matter.
-This means that invariance of radial distribution of star linear velocities in some of the observed clusters can be explained without considering the hypothesis of the non-material gravitating "dark matter" or modifying the classical Newton's Law on gravitational interaction between two material bodies.
+To check the process of solution, the so-called rotation curve was used which represents the current radial distribution of orbital velocities of the cluster bodies.
+The numerical analysis showed time variations of the model cluster rotation curve and, particularly, the fact that the rotation curve horizontal section is only a short moment in evolution of the gravitating bodies cluster.
+The results obtained within the scope of classical mechanics show that it is possible to represent all the rotation curve variations for the observed galaxies without appealing to the hypothesis of non-observable gravitating "dark matter".
+Key words: galaxy rotation curve, n-body problem, evolution of gravitating masses, evolution number, "dark matter".

 Unique-IP document downloads: 31 times